False membership rate control in mixture models: Introduction

 \subsection{Relation to previous work}

 \paragraph{Other clustering guarantees in unsupervised learning}

-While we provide a specific FCR control guarantee on the clustering, other criteria, not particularly linked to a rejection option, have been previously proposed in an unsupervised setting.
-Considering the cluster labels as fixed parameters, minimizing the misclassification risk has been proposed in \cite{LR2015,lu2016statistical}, among others.
-When clusters are rather considered as latent variables generated concomitantly with the observations (as we do here), other criteria have been investigated: the probability to make a different decision than the Bayes rule \citep{azizyan13}, the probability of exact recovery \citep{arora05, bickel09}, or the fact that all clusters are mostly homogeneous with high probability \citep{najafi20}.
+While we provide a specific FMR control guarantee on the clustering, other criteria, not particularly linked to a rejection option, have been previously proposed in an unsupervised setting.
+Previous works provided essentially two types of guarantees: while early works focused on the probability of exact recovery \citep{arora05, vempala04, abbe18}, recent contributions rather considered minimizing the misclassification risk \citep{LR2015, lu2016statistical, giraud18, chretien19}.
+Other criteria include the probability to make a different decision than the Bayes rule \citep{azizyan13}, or the fact that all clusters are mostly homogeneous with high probability \citep{najafi20}.
 All these works provide a guarantee only if the setting is favorable enough.
 By contrast, providing a rejection option is the key to obtain a guarantee in any setting (in the worst situation, the procedure will not classify any item).